The Rule of the Word

 Simplicity

 6.3 When you are too busy or distracted, you are not living with simplicity.
 In fact, you are being slothful.
 When you live like everything is important, nothing is important.
 Your discipleship is not wholehearted when you fragment your life with unnecessary commitments, conversations, consumerism and complication.
 Alternatively, you live like your time is valuable in our Lord Master Christ the Living Word when you eliminate what adds limited value.
 A life focussed on Who matters most is a life focussed on what matters most.
 Ponder this and you will be given clarity.
-Welcome this and your Advocate, the Holy Spirit, will give you power.
+Welcome this and invite your Advocate, the Holy Spirit, to give power to your witness.

 Daily Habits